-Many African prisoners are eager to use their idle time to study God’s word to get to know Him better, but most prisons in Africa are rarely visited to preach God’s Word.
+Many African prisoners are eager to use their idle time to study God’s Word to get to know Him better, but most prisons in Africa are rarely visited to preach God’s Word.
 This is often caused by a despising of “criminals”, but also due to lack of resources to travel.
-There is always a great demand for bibles, yet 70% of inmates cannot read well enough or at all, to be helped with a printed bible.
-Lack of usefulness makes printed Bibles often ripped apart to roll cigarettes with any available herb, or for hygiene by lack of other paper.
-For most inmates the world of God opens up for the first time ever when they hear the Word.
-“Faith comes by hearing, and hearing (with the heart) by the Word of God.”
-(Romans 10:17)
+Chaplains keep asking for printed bibles, yet 70% of inmates cannot read well enough to be helped with a printed bible.
+For most inmates the World of God opens up for the first time when they hear the Word.
+“Faith comes by hearing, and hearing by the Word of God.”

-Our Audio Bible Teacher, ABT for short, by inmates also called a “Talking Bible”, allows inmates to hear the Word of God for the first time and study it.
-Men can listen in small fellowship groups, encouraging each other in their faith.
+Our Audio Bible Teacher (ABT), often called the “Talking Bible”, allow inmates to hear the Word of God for the first time and study it.
+Men can then listen in small fellowship groups, discuss questions and so encourage each other in their faith.

 Inmate Jane from Zambia wrote: “I have loved the Audio Bible Radio because it has helped me to understand the Bible, since it is difficult to read the Bible page by page.
 But as for the Audio Bible, I can listen to it though hearing the voice, and where I am not clear, I usually rewind so that I can understand more.”

 A Chaplain from a Malawi prison wrote: “Pastor, the introduction of those audio bibles to the prison has done many advantages to the prisoners: The good understanding of bible since the other chapters are in our local language to those illiterate benefits.
 The introduction of bible study groups for bible discussion.
 The machines have user friendly features, solar power / quick search of chapter, just to mention a few that doesn’t require much effort.
 Praise songs, and many more that were not there before the audio bibles.”